codemagic-ci-cd/codemagic-docs/content/integrations/perfecto-integration.md

 ## Test Automation

-In order to automate tests, desired capabitlies can be set inside your custom made test scripts in your project.
+In order to automate tests, desired capabilities can be set inside your custom made test scripts in your project.
 For example, if your application requires device sensors such as camera or fingerprint reader, then **sensorInstrument** needs to be set:

 ```
 capabilities.setCapability("sensorInstrument", true);